jharwell/fordyca/docs/config/loop-functions.rst

 - ``min_blocks`` - The minimum # of blocks that need to within ``min_dist`` from
   each other to trigger dynamic cache creation.

-- ``robot_drop_only`` - If `true`, then caches will only be created by intential robot block drops rather than drops due to abort/block distribution after collection.
+- ``robot_drop_only`` - If `true`, then caches will only be created by intentional robot block drops rather than drops due to abort/block distribution after collection.
 Default if omitted: `false`.